 Don’t forget about omnichannel experiences

-Though the vast majority of consumers plan to participate in Black Friday online, retailers shouldn’t forget about the omnichannel experience.
+Though the vast majority of consumers plan to participate in Black Friday online, shops shouldn’t forget about the omnichannel experience.
 According to the previously-mentioned McKinsey report, roughly one-third of all consumers across the U.S., Canada, the U.K., and Germany will expect some online retailers to also have in-store offers.
 Amazon is already capitalizing on this by opening up several “pop up” stores around Europe this holiday season.

-This is especially true for fashion retailers where consumers prefer to test the product before buying.
+This is especially true for fashion vendors where consumers prefer to test the product before buying.
 For example, you might research a pair of running shoes online and know exactly which pair you want to buy, but you’ll make your final purchase in-store after trying the shoe on to find the right size.

 Use dynamic pricing

 Finally, one of the easiest ways to make Black Friday work for you is to use a dynamic pricing software.